itristenx/nova-universe/docs/quickstart.md

 Each service launches via `npm start`, ensuring its `.env` file is loaded correctly.

 On Windows use `start-all.ps1` instead.
-The packaged Electron app created above also runs the same script in the background so you can start everything with a single click.
+The packaged macOS app runs the same script in the background so you can start everything with a single click.